paulnakai/paulnakai.github.io/people.md

 # {{ page.title }}

 "Paul's People Projects" is my alliterative assortment of projects that revolve around human behavior.
-They are a marriage of several interests: behavioral science, art, design, and communication.
+They are a marriage of several interests: behavioral science, art, design, and data journalism.
 I'm aiming for a fun and engaging way of building connection and understanding between people.
 Get in touch if you want to collaborate!

 <details>
     <summary> Motivating questions </summary>